PentaHelix/pentahelix.github.io/_posts/2015-02-28-ASCII-Effect.md

 	_CharTex ("Base (RGB)", 2D) = "white" {}
 }
 ```
-Adding the texture property to the shaders' Properties
+Adding the texture property to the shaders' Properties.

 ```glsl
 CGPROGRAM